Using libvirt/KVM with Vagrant

 Supported Versions

 We tested netlab with Vagrant version 2.3.4 and vagrant-libvirt plugin version 0.11.2.
-These are also the versions installed by netlab install libvirt command.
+These are also the versions installed by the netlab install libvirt command.

 Vagrant Boxes